 This complex includes a farmhouse and enclosures with rare breeds, a restaurant, and a lovely organic farm shop.

-The path up through the woods has some educational, themed trails (mostly labelled in German though), with nice little bonus displays, such as a wood ant nest.
+The path up through the woods has some educational, themed trails (mostly labelled in German though on my most recent visit), with nice little bonus displays, such as a wood ant nest.

 One route also takes you along a raised walkway through the treetops.